 From supermarket shelves to Instagram ads, CBD is nearly impossible to avoid.
-But even with more and more people trying CBD every day, one of the most common questions consumers frequently ask is, “How is CBD oil made?”
+But even with more and more people trying CBD products every day, one of the most common questions consumers ask is, “How is CBD oil made?”

 But answering that question isn’t quite as simple as it may seem.
 Many CBD providers use different methods at all stages of production, and things like the CBD extraction process and the type of CBD used to make a CBD oil tincture matter greatly when choosing whom to trust.

 In this blog, we will look at each of those steps in order to paint a complete picture of what CBD is, where it comes from, how it’s manufactured, and how the different types of CBD are made and used.